bekk/bekk-christmas/post/javascript/tentativ-tittel.md

 run `npm audit fix` to fix 1 of them.
 ```

-To fix the vulnerability, run `npm audit fix` or bump the vulnerable packages yourself.
+The script has found a vulnerability in a package which is imported at a depth level of 7, which means that it is a dependency of a dependency of a dependency of a dependency of a dependency of a dependency of a dependency of our app :eyes:.
+To fix it manually we can run `npm update` and tell it the name of the package as well as the tree depth at which the package is found.
+To fix the vulnerability automagically, run `npm audit fix`.

 Sometimes the warning makes you realize you have a dependency you don't actually need.
 We've definitely pruned a few unnecessary dependencies from our app this way that we weren't completely aware of having :grimacing:

 ### What if it _really_ doesn't look okay?